scottrsm/julia/README.md

 `git config --local core.hooksPath .githooks/`

-There is a BASH shell script in this repo under .githooks/ called `pre-push`.
+With this configuration, any remote push will invoke the git pre-push hook which will point to the BASH shell script, .githooks/pre-push, in this repository.
-This script will run all tests over all modules ensuring that all tests pass before one can push to the remote repository.
+The script will run all tests over all modules ensuring that all tests pass before one can push to the remote repository.

 **Documentation:**